LeNPaul/full-circle/_posts/2019-10-01-keep-habits-and-todos-separate.md

 After a while, I noticed that my productivity increased, and that I would feel less overwhelmed throughout the day.

-Whenever I find that I start to pile unnecessary tasks into Todoist, I take a few steps back and pare away the excess tasks.
+Now, whenever I find that I start to pile unnecessary tasks into Todoist, I take a few steps back and pare away the excess tasks.